Alternative text should describe the visual content of the image.

 Growing Guides Vegetables and herbs

 Dudi or bottle gourd is one of the oldest cultivated crops, having been used by humans for more than 14,000 years.
-When they are mature the fruits (calabashes) are hardwearing, decorative and waterproof and can be made into light, hardwearing cooking or water-carrying utensils, musical instruments or birdhouses.
+When they are mature the fruits (calabashes) are hardwearing, decorative and waterproof.
+They are often used to make lightweight and hardwearing cooking or water-carrying utensils, musical instruments or birdhouses.

 Growing calendar